 If additional batteries are added, they should be connected via a separation mechanism such as CCP2, SFB or another battery monitor that is controlled by the load shedding signal.
-If the requirements of a retrofitted battery and additional systems exceed 250 A (CCP2) or 200 A (intelligent interface with power tap / PBG programmable battery monitor), the connection to the 6 mm bolt of the positive battery clamp is only permitted when connected to the load shedding signal.
-See "Retrofitted 12-V power connections for loads over 200 A" in this section.
+If the requirements of a retrofitted battery and additional systems exceed 250 A (CCP2) or 200 A (ISL/PBG programmable battery monitor), the connection to the 6 mm pin of the positive battery clamp is only permitted when connected to the load shedding signal.
+See chapter 4.5.8 "Retrofitted 12-V power connections for loads over 200 A" in this section.